SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ######### language peculiarities

-In C# the type for multidimensional arrays (e.g. for a three-dimensional array) is type&lt;delimiter&gt;,,&lt;delimiter&gt; (and for the constructor type&lt;delimiter&gt;length,length,length&lt;delimiter&gt;).
+In C# the type for multidimensional arrays (e.g. for a three-dimensional array) is type‹delimiter›,,‹delimiter› (and for the constructor type‹delimiter›length,length,length‹delimiter›).
 These are different from merely arrays of arrays, as these have a uniform size (while arrays of arrays do not)

 in TS, <type>[] is syntactic sugar for Array\<<type>\> in TS, readonly <type>[] is syntactic sugar for ReadonlyArray\<<type>\>